bbatalo/rpg/README.md

 All development work should be done on .ecore and .ecorediag files (which are synced), and for testing, it is possible to create .xmi files.

+The project consists of following main files and directories:

+* src (dir) - Java source files generated from the metamodel (using the genmodel)
+* rpg.ecore - metamodel in ecore notation
+* rpg.ecorediag - metamodel in diagram notation
+* rpg.genmodel - file used in model and editor code generation
+* *.xmi - example dynamic model files that (should) conform to the ecore metamodel

+The rest of the files are eclipse project-related files.

+### Genmodel

+The genmodel is a file created from the .ecore metamodel, that is used for generating Java source code for the metamodel, editor etc. To generate these source code, do the following:

+* Open the genmodel
+* Right-click on the root element
+* Select the type of code to generate

+Model, edit and editor codes must be generated (this is essentially an Eclipse plug-in) for use in concrete syntax and code generator projects.

 ## Todo